eligosource/eventsourced/README.md

     // recover registered processors by replaying journaled events extension.recover()

+**Java:**

+    // create and register event-sourced processor
+    final ActorRef processor = extension.processorOf(Props.create(Processor.class), system);

+    // recover registered processors by replaying journaled events extension.recover();

-An actor that is modified with `Eventsourced` writes event `Message`s to a journal before its `receive` method is called.
+An actor that is modified with `Eventsourced` (or extends `UntypedEventsourcedActor`) writes event `Message`s to a journal before its `receive`  method (or `onReceive` method, respectively) is called.
 The `processorOf` method registers that actor under a unique `id`.
 The processor `id` is defined by implementing the abstract `Eventsourced.id` member which must be a positive integer and consistently re-used across applications runs.
 The `recover` method recovers the state of `processor` by replaying all event messages that `processor` received in previous application runs.

 ### Step 4: Event-sourced actor usage